 Rosie’s Place continues to serve more women than ever before—both at our main site at 889 Harrison Avenue, and out in the Boston community.
 Through our varied programs and services, we’ve aided in the survival of some of the city’s most vulnerable women, and we’ve also created opportunity for some of those most in need of hope.

-If you are a woman looking for assistance, call our Advocacy Helpline at 617.318.0237 or find help here.
+If you are looking for assistance, call our Advocacy Helpline at 617.318.0237 or find help here.

 Many of the women who turn to us have immediate needs and we help by offering an array of services that provide emergency support.